 B2 Pension credits from other country - this only applies if you paid into the national pension plan of another country (e.g., paid into the US Social Security Program while working in US)

-B3 Child Rearing Pension Credits - this applies to anyone who was the out of the workforce to raise a child under age 7, and was the primary caregiver for the child.
+B3 Child Rearing Pension Credits - this applies to anyone who was out of the workforce to raise a child under age 7, and was the primary caregiver for the child.

 Take your time to consider if any of these exceptions apply to you.
-Having additional pension credits from these exceptions can mean the difference from being eligible to apply to lacking the credits to apply.
+Having additional pension credits from these exceptions can mean the difference from being eligible to apply and lacking the credits to apply.